HolyLab/BlockRegistrationScheduler.jl/README.md

 # Make sure the pixelspacing property is set correctly; edit the .imagine
 # file with a text editor if necessary.
 ps = img["pixelspacing"]
 # Define preprocessing.
-Here we'll bandpass filter between 2 pixels
+Here we'll highpass filter over 25μm, but these
-# and 25μm, but these numbers are likely to be image-dependent.
+# numbers are likely to be image-dependent.
-sigmahp = Float64[25e-6m/x for x in ps] sigmalp = [2,2,0]
+sigmahp = Float64[25μm/x for x in ps] sigmalp = [0,0,0]

+# The pco cameras have a bias of 100 in "digital number"
+# units.
+Convert this into the units of the image intensity
+bias = reinterpret(eltype(img0), UInt16(100))
-pp = RegisterWorkerAperturesMismatch.PreprocessSNF(100, sigmalp, sigmahp)
+pp = PreprocessSNF(bias, sigmalp, sigmahp)
 fixed = pp(fixed0)

 # Inspect fixed to see if it looks reasonable.
-It should be smooth
+If your images are very
+# noisy, you might need to do some smoothing (adjust sigmalp) to
-# (blurry) enough that images will "flow" into alignment, without
+# ensure that images will "flow" into alignment, without getting
-# getting trapped by pixel noise.
+# trapped by pixel noise.
 (When you later create the corrected
 # images, this blurring will not be present---this is used only for
-# the purpose of defining the deformation that best aligns the images.)
+# the purpose of defining the deformation that best aligns the
-# But don't blur so much that you destroy features that help with alignment.
+# images.)
+But don't blur so much that you destroy features that help
+# with alignment.

 # Set up the grid of apertures for aligning the images.
 You should use
 # a grid that is fine enough to capture the regional differences, but
 # keep in mind that speed of processing is dramatically worsened by
 # grids that are bigger than necessary.
 This will likely require some
 # experimentation.
-gridsize = (15,13,5)  # or you could use round(Int, Float64[50e-6m/x for x in ps]) for one aperture each 50μm
+gridsize = (15,13,5)  # or you could use round(Int, Float64[50μm/x for x in ps]) for one aperture each 50μm
 knots = map(d->linspace(1,size(fixed,d),gridsize[d]), (1:ndims(fixed)...))

 # Define the "maxshift" needed for alignment, the largest number of